CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 #### Fi-FEGA upload application

 1. You can download the Fi-FEGA upload application specific to your operating system from the GitHub repository: Linux, Mac or Windows.
 After downloading and unzipping the file, you can find the application in your download folder.
 When you open the application, you might encounter an error message.
-In this case, click on *More info* and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and click on *Run anyway*.
+In this case, click on *More info* and verify that the publisher is CSC-IT Center for Science (or in Finnish: CSC-Tieteen tietotekniikan keskus Oy) and click on *Run anyway*.

 2. Next, download the Finnish FEGA public encryption key.